leminhyen2/remove-furigana-from-image/README.md

 OpenCV, numpy

 ### Instruction:
-install opencv if you haven't
+install opencv, numpy if you haven't already

 put removeFurigana.py in your folder